tobyndockerill/multisite-global-search/readme.txt

 * Spanish (es_ES)

 If you have created your own language pack, or have an update of an existing one, you can send [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress) to me so that I can bundle it into Multisite Global Search.

+**New features 1.2.2**

+* Fixed some bugs with database prefix.
+* Clean database when the plugin is deactivated.
+* Put search form into your code.

 **New features 1.2**